TheNinza/vaccimailer/README.md

 const vaccinationDate = "DD-MM-YYYY";
 ```

-Make sure to set your emails.
+Make sure to set your emails and passwords.

+For gmail, you have to create an <strong>App-Password</strong> to allow sending email on your behalf.
+You can crete an app password by visiting this <a href="https://myaccount.google.com/apppasswords">link.</a>

 ```js
 const transporter = nodemailer.createTransport({